 As soon as is practicable, the SDT must deliver detailed written findings to the Applicant and the Respondent, to include its reasons and conclusions upon the evidence before it.

 The SDT is required to file its signed order with the Law Society.

-It is the practice of the SDT to apply the criminal standard of proof, namely beyond a reasonable doubt.
+With effect from 25 November 2019 it is the practice of the SDT to apply the civil standard of proof, namely, on a balance of probabilities.